IllyaStarikov/skeleton-files/README.md

 ````

 ## Creating New Skeleton File(s)
 All skelton files have the same structure, with the extension determining which files are used.
 In the skeleton files directory, create a file called `skelton` with the extension you want.
+However, because only *some* files have particular extras, (i.e., not all C++ files have an `int main`), programs with a driving function should have skeleton files named `skeleton-main` with the appropriate extension.

 Advanced auto-population (i.e. the directory, filename, or date) is created by Vim command evaluation.
 The syntax is `[:VIM_EVAL:]COMMAND[:END_EVAL:]`.
 The `VIM_EVAL` and `END_EVAL` are keywords to wrap around the command you want executed.
 The command is placed in the `COMMAND` field.
 Basic commands can be found [here](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started).

+Adding more functionality, like different subset of skeleton files, will require a new `autocmd BufNewFile` command in your .vimrc.